 Ora-Ora began in Hong Kong in 2006, with globally-sourced artists who are thought-driven innovators.
-Our artists interpret history and philosophy to bring new perspectives to our modern world and the lively dialogue of east and west.
+Our artists interpret history and philosophy to bring new perspectives to our modern world and the lively dialogues between east and west.
 Recognized for our support of Asian contemporary art, we have grown to represent artists from Asia, Europe and the US across a variety of media.
-Ora-Ora was founded by Alfred Leung and Henrietta Tsui-Leung.
-Henrietta then co-founded the Hong Kong Art Galleries Association, which built connections and possibilities in the growing Hong Kong art industry.
+Dr. Henrietta Tsui-Leung, co-founder of Ora-Ora, is also co-founder of the Hong Kong Art Gallery Association, which builds connections and opportunities in the growing Hong Kong art industry.
 The gallery continues to develop alliances and partnerships with institutions globally to enable discovery of our artists in fresh environments.
 From our base in Hong Kong, we travel regularly to meet our clients at global art fairs and our international exhibitions.

 ABOUT HENRIETTA TSUI-LEUNG